 These women athletes have two things in common.
 Talent and drive.
 In order to be the best, they gave up everything to devote 100% time and effort to develop their skills.
+No matter what sport you love, there’s a book on this list for you.
+Surfing.
+Baseball.
+Gymnastics.
+Soccer.
+Basketball.
+Tennis.
 Be inspired by these women and decide if you have what they have.

 Soul Surfer by Bethany Hamilton

 Bethany Hamilton, a talented teen surfer, had her arm ripped off by a shark while surfing alone near her home in Hawaii.
 She survived, learned to surf with one arm, and continued to be a top contender in surfing championships.

 Mo’ne Davis: Remember My name by Mo Davis